ramchip50/MarksmanshipTracker/README.md

 First step: Add your ship.
 Go to the Ships page and add your ship to the list.

 Second step:  Add your crew.
 Go to the People page to add manually or import from a CSV file.
-(See importexample.csv in this zip for the format needed.)
+(See PeopleImport.csv the format needed.)

 Third Step: Add the games.
 I've included the games we play on the HMS Demon and HMS Vixen.